mslocrian/docker-openconnect-vpn/README.md

 ## Credit
-This was taken and modified from: https://github.com/jetbrains-infra/docker-anyconnect-vpn
+This was taken and modified from: https://github.com/jetbrains-infra/docker-anyconnect-vpn https://github.com/dlenski/gp-saml-gui - Modified from Gtk to QT.
+Pretty Ugly.

 # Usage
 ## Environment Variables
 Set up some environment variables:
-- `OPENCONNECT_SERVER` - The Cisco AnyConnect VPN server to connect to
+- `VPN_ENDPOINT` - The PaloAlto GlobalConnect VPN Host
-- `OPENCONNECT_USER` - Your username
+- `ADDITIONAL_VPN_ARGS` - If you feel like passing any additional arguments to openconnect CLI
-- `OPENCONNECT_PASSWORD` - Your password / OTP
+- `ADDITIONAL_COMMANDS` - Run some additional commands after VPN comes up
-- `OPENCONNECT_SERVER_CERT_HASH` - The certificate hash (if you omit this, you will see output from the openconnect client in the docker output).
+- `OUTSIDE_HOSTNAME` - Need to pass the hostname of the docker host inside in for X11 (Updates /etc/hosts entry)
-- `OPENCONNECT_GROUP` - The AnyConnect VPN Group associated with your account (if any)
+- `DOCKER_BRIDGE_ADDRESS` - The address of the docker bridge host.
+Typically first address of network defined in docker-compose.yaml
-- `OPENCONNECT_ADDITIONAL_ARGUMENTS` - If you feel like passing any additional arguments to the openconnect CLI. (`-vvv`, `--dump-http-traffic`, etc.)
+- `HEALTHCHECK_HOST` - Host inside the VPN to check health against.

 ## CLI
 ```sh